Verdant and dark, plush and rugged – these arboreal pockets are sure to delight anyone looking to get back to nature.Read more...

-Check out Sanyu Babies Home before you travel, a is a charitable foundation that cares for orphaned, destitute and abandoned babies until they are adopted or graduate to orphanages.
-An annual needs list on the website includes 24 large tubs of Sudocrem, 21,900 disposable nappies and 2,160 tins of formula milk – all items easily bought in Europe or North America and stuffed into a empty corner in a suitcase or rucksack.
+Check out the website of Sanyu Babies Home before you travel, a charitable foundation that cares for orphaned, destitute and abandoned babies until they are adopted or graduate to orphanages.
 Sanyu Babies Home also welcomes volunteers and paying guests; accommodation on site is provided in a pleasantly homely guesthouse (US$25 shared facilities).
-The home is found on the side of Namimembe Hill on Natete Road just before Mengo Hospital.
+The home is found on the side of Namirembe Hill on Natete Road just before Mengo Hospital.
 It’s a particularly convenient place to visit: many budget and independent travellers stay in this area, while tourists staying in central hotels will invariably pass the gate on their way to/from destinations in western Uganda.